 They say white is the color of positivity, innocence and goodness.
-All these qualities describe dogs all too well.
-In fact, it’s exactly why white (along with black and brown) is one of the most popular dog colors in the canine kingdom.
+It also represents purity.
+All of which, are qualities that describe dogs all too well.
+In fact, it’s exactly why white, along with black and brown, is one of the most popular dog colors in the canine kingdom.

 Given how common the color of white is among dogs, you can bet there are plenty of beautiful and stunning white dog breeds to choose from.
+And if you’re set on a white dog, you’ll have no problems finding one.
 What’s more, they can come in all types of variations: fluffy, small or big!

 With that said, we’ve gathered 37 wonderful white dogs to choose from.
 Did we miss one that deserves to be on the list?
 Let us know in the comments section below and we’ll be sure to add them to the list in the future.